Table of content

 3. Same-day delivery of goods

 The advancements in the digital age have propelled the desire to get things done instantaneously.
-The waiting culture is being replaced with the now culture to the point that 61% of consumers are willing to pay more for same-day delivery.
+The waiting culture is being replaced with the now culture.

-This is why 25% of around 40 million American Amazon Prime members use Amazon Prime Now delivery.
+This is why 25% of Prime members in American use Amazon Prime Now.
 Amazon has set the trend for fast deliveries, and it's only wise for other e-commerce businesses to follow this eCommerce trend.

 4. Mobile shopping and mobile payments